perconik/perconik/README.md

-This Software is the partial result of the Research and Development Operational Programme for the project Research of methods for acquisition, analysis and personalized conveying of information and knowledge, ITMS 26240220039, co-funded by the ERDF.
+This Software is the partial result of the Research and Development Operational Programme for the project Research of methods for acquisition, analysis and personalized conveying of information and knowledge, ITMS 26240220039, co-funded by the ERDF

 ## License

-This software is released under the [MIT License](LICENSE.md).
+This software is released under the [MIT License](LICENSE.md)